crowaltz24/pathwise/README.md

 # Pathwise

 Pathwise is a web platform that helps users create personalized learning roadmaps for any topic.
 Powered by AI, it generates step-by-step guides to help users master their chosen topics.
 Work in progress!
-Pathwise is a web platform that helps users create personalized learning roadmaps for any topic.
-Powered by AI, it generates step-by-step guides to help users master their chosen topics.
-Work in progress!

 ## Features
 - User auth